-We teach Maine a variety of curricula, ranging from human community and watershed ecology to forest and seashore ecology and more.
+We teach a variety of curricula, ranging from community building and watershed ecology to forest and seashore ecology and more.
 Our small study groups usually range from 8-12 students in size, with at least one adult chaperone present and one Tanglewood instructor.

 Day programs are usually from about 9:00 AM to 2:30 PM, with lunch on the trail.
-At the end of each day, we meet to recap, discuss scheduling and to clean program areas, finishing at around 4:30 PM.
+At the end of each day, we meet to recap, evaluation and reflection, discuss scheduling and to clean program areas, finishing at around 4:30 PM.
 Overnight programs are most often (but not limited to) one-night/two-day programs, beginning at around 9:00 AM the first day and ending sometime after lunch the next day.
-School program staff do not sleep in a cabin with students during overnights.

 Our school program teaching staff is an intimate group of between 4 and 8 in the spring and fall, falling to 2 or 3 in the winter.